Updated: 21/11/2025 por Jennifer Delgado | Published: 08/11/2025

 Sooner or later, problems will knock at our door.
 To deal with them we can implement different coping strategies.
 Coping strategies are a set of cognitive and behavioral techniques that we use to manage those external or internal demands that we perceive as a threat since they exceed our personal resources.

-We cannot forget that, as a general rule, we have a natural tendency to seek pleasure and avoid pain.
-Some of the ways we try to avoid pain are adaptive and healthy, others less.
-Avoidance becomes problematic when it becomes escapism, when it is a non-solution strategy.
+However, avoidance can sometimes be a sign of maturity, prudence, and intelligence.
+After all, we shouldn’t forget that, as a general rule, we’re naturally wired to seek pleasure and avoid pain.
+Some of the ways we try to avoid pain are adaptive and healthy; others, less so.
+Avoidance becomes problematic when it turns into escapism, when it becomes a not-solution strategy.

 Through avoidance coping strategies we try to overcome the stressful situation or the problem, so that we set in motion a series of behaviors aimed at protecting ourselves from the psychological damage that can cause us.
 Matthew McKay, a professor at Wright Institute in Berkeley, distinguished between different types of avoidance coping strategies: